hema2811/module2_assignment2/README.md

 # USING LOGS TO HELP YOU  TRACK DOWN AN ISSUE IN WINDOWS

-1. Updating the software that is out-of-date.
+1. Updating the software that is out-of-date , download VLC new version and choose update.

 2. Finding the large files